jutonz/event_bus-wiki/Creating-Event-Consumers.md

 ### Simple Asynchronous Event Consumer Implementation with GenServer

-GenServer is the most popular abstraction on Elixir world.
-Majority of the processes use GenServer abstraction to implement concurrent processing.
+GenServer is the most popular abstraction on Elixir world to create concurrent programs.
+(Majority of the processes use GenServer abstraction to implement concurrent processing.)
 Here is a sample named GenServer consumer for `event_bus` events:

 ```elixir
 defmodule MyThirdConsumer do